PaulReyes6887/csci3055u-project-template/README.md

 > - Some interesting features

-Since its roots are based on both java and functional programming, Scala is a n object-oriented language which supports functional programming concepts such as Lambda calculus, immutable data and "lazy" programming.
+Since its roots are based on both java and functional programming, Scala is an object-oriented language which supports functional programming concepts such as Lambda calculus, immutable data and "lazy" programming.

 ## About the syntax